Inventory, lb : 0

-Tomatoes are rich in vitamins A and C and are full of fiber.
-Field- or vine-ripened summer tomatoes are higher in vitamin C than greenhouse tomatoes grown in fall and winter, and fresh tomatoes have more vitamin C than after they're cooked or canned.
-Tomatoes are noted for containing the antioxidant compound lycopene, which may help protect against prostate cancer and heart disease.
+Tomatoes are rich in vitamins A and C, and they are full of fiber.
+Field or vine-ripened summer tomatoes are higher in vitamin C than greenhouse tomatoes grown in the fall and winter, and fresh tomatoes have more vitamin C than when they are cooked or canned.
+Tomatoes are also noted for containing the antioxidant compound lycopene, which may help protect against prostate cancer and heart disease.

 The size of the Beefsteak tomato makes it ideal for sandwiches and burgers.
-Try in a stacked salad sliced lengthwise layered with avocado and mozzarella.
-Dice and cook down with garlic, olive oil and fresh herbs for a quick pasta sauce.
-Or even roast slices of Beefsteak tomato with olive oil, salt and pepper then add to soups and sauces; roasting enhances their natural flavor.
+Try them in a stacked salad, sliced lengthwise and layered with avocado and mozzarella.
+Dice them and cook them down with garlic, olive oil, and fresh herbs for a quick pasta sauce.
+Or even roast slices of Beefsteak tomato with olive oil, salt and pepper, and then add to soups and sauces; roasting enhances their natural flavor.
 Like other tomatoes, Beefsteak tomatoes should be stored at room temperature until ripe, after which refrigeration can slow decay.

 Recipes that include Beefsteak Tomatoes.
 One is easiest, three is harder.

 People have spotted Beefsteak Tomatoes using the Specialty Produce app for iPhone and Android.